-Report the incident to the designated teacher and do not tell any other adults or students what you have been told.
+Report the incident to the designated teacher and do not tell any other adults or pupils what you have been told.

-Never attempt to carry out an investigation of suspected abuse by interviewing the young person or any others involved.
-This is a highly skilled role and any attempts by yourself could affect possible criminal proceedings.
+Never attempt to carry out an investigation of suspected

+abuse by interviewing the young person or any others

+involved.
+This is a highly skilled role and any attempts by

+yourself could affect possible criminal proceedings.

-28. Record Keeping
+Record Keeping

-The designated teachers for child protection are responsible for ensuring that the necessary paperwork is completed and sent to the relevant people and stored in a safe and confidential place.
+The DSL and deputy for child protection are responsible for ensuring that the necessary paperwork is completed and sent to the relevant people and stored in a safe and confidential place.
 This means that the records will be a coherent factual record of the concerns that are stored on individual children in a clear chronological order.

-http://schools.oxfordshire.gov.uk/cms/sites/schools/files/folders/documents/sa feguarding/Keeping Child Protection Records.doc
+http://schools.oxfordshire.gov.uk/cms/sites/schools/files/folders/folders/documents/saf eguarding/Keeping_Child_Protection_Records.doc